-The Hyundai Santa Fe and Mazda CX-5 are great options for anyone looking for a two-row SUV that feels upscale and is still quite practical.
-There are several different powertrains available for the Hyundai Santa Fe and two available for the CX-5, and beyond this, there are many trim options to consider.
-Customers have a nice range to choose from.
-This guide will help prospective buyers determine which model might suit them better.
+The 2022 Hyundai Santa Fe and Mazda CX-5 are great options for anyone looking for a two-row SUV having an upscale feel and is still quite practical.
+The Hyundai Santa Fe can be available with several different powertrains while the Mazda CX-5 comes with two, and beyond this, there are many trim options to consider.
+Through this article, the readers will be better able to assess which model best meets their needs.

-The Mazda CX-5 doesn't necessarily look rugged, but it can certainly handle a challenge.
-If needed, it can tow up to 2,000 pounds.
-That is exactly the towing capacity of the regular Hyundai Santa Fe, the hybrid Santa Fe, and the plug-in hybrid Santa Fe.
-However, the turbocharged Santa Fes can tow up to 3,500 pounds when properly equipped.
+The Mazda CX-5 may not appear to be particularly tough, but it can certainly perform well at managing obstacles, towing up to 2,000 pounds, if needed.
+That is the precise towing capacity of the regular Hyundai Santa Fe, the hybrid Santa Fe, and the plug-in hybrid Santa Fe.
+However, fully outfitted turbocharged Santa Fes can pull up to 3,500 pounds.

-These SUVs are pleasant to drive.
-They have a nice level of responsiveness, with some being quicker to accelerate than others.
-They have great sight lines and open cabins, and many people love how versatile they are.
+These SUVs are enjoyable to operate, having an admirable amount of reactivity, with some accelerating faster than others.
+They have excellent visibility and spacious cabins, and many people love their versatility.

 The Santa Fe is about 188 inches from front to back, while the CX-5 is about 180 inches long.
-Hyundai's SUV is also a bit taller and wider than the Mazda is.
-This means that it may be slightly harder to park, but it has more interior space for people to utilize.
+Additionally, the Hyundai SUV is slightly taller and wider than the Mazda.
+This means that parking may be slightly more difficult, but the internal room is larger.

 With the Hyundai, there is plenty of leg room as well as cargo space.
 It has more than 41 inches of second-row leg room and a rear cargo area that has a volume of 36.4 cubic feet.
 When the rear seatbacks have been folded down, cargo capacity expands to 72.1 cubic feet.